(20 ILCS 5/5-550)

 (3) One vocational rehabilitation counselor who has

 knowledge of and experience with vocational rehabilitation programs.
-(If an employee of the Department is appointed, that appointee shall serve as an ex officio, nonvoting member.)
+If an employee of the Department of Human Services is appointed under this item, then he or she shall serve as an ex officio, nonvoting member.

 (4) One representative of community rehabilitation